Koubae/Programming-CookBook/Programming Languages/C/roadmap.md

         - Atomic Operations library
         - Thread support library
         - C compatibility headers
+- Error Handling
+    - perror
+    - error log
         - Control flow 2
         - longjmp  (quite advanced, used for error handling, start to have a look!)
         - setjmp   (quite advanced, used for error handling, start to have a look!)
         - jmp_buf  (quite advanced, used for error handling, start to have a look!)
-- Error Handling
-    - perror
-    - error log
-    - longjmp
-    - setjmp
-    - jmp_buf
 - Memory
     - Dynamic Memory Allocation
         - malloc